andrewvmail/google-docs-image-opener/README.md

 Features:

-- Open images from Google Docs in a new tab.
+- Open images from Google Docs in a new tab (Editors only).